A Voice of Many: Modern Slavery Today

 At the Mekong Club, we work positively and collaboratively with companies who are striving to strengthen industries against modern slavery.
 This may be through putting mechanisms in place to ensure that workers can safely speak up about their conditions, training staff and suppliers on worker rights, and investing in community initiatives to support education and healthcare.

 Take action today to support victims of human trafficking by sharing Zimal’s story.
-Consider donating and make a difference this International Women’s Day.
+Consider donating and make a difference this World Day Against Trafficking in Persons.